unicell/elk/README.rst

 =========

-Comes along with the logstash, there're several processing pipelines I hacked to parse OpenStack component logs for analysis / troubleshooting purpose.
+Comes along with the logstash, there're several processing pipelines I hacked to parse log from various projects (namingly, OpenStack Nova, Swift, Envoy) I worked on for analysis / troubleshooting purpose.

-Currently two pipelines are added into the repo.
+With Logstash adding multi pipeline feature, configs are migrated that way but old version are still kept around for recording purpose.

 nova-scheduler
 --------------